|

 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 For first responders, work-related stress is an ongoing concern.
 Experiences associated with acute stress as well as chronic stress can play a role in the development of mental health conditions like anxiety and post-traumatic stress disorder (PTSD).
-Since first responders typically experience or witness issues associated with loss, injury, and death, they are at an increased risk to develop symptoms of mental illness; yet the stigma associated with mental health conditions often prevents them from seeking professional care.
+Since first responders typically experience or witness issues associated with loss, injury, and death, they are at an increased risk to develop symptoms of mental illness; yet the stigma associated with mental health conditions often prevents first responders from seeking professional care, including therapy.

 As context for a discussion about the importance of specialized treatment for first responders who may have mental health needs, it may be useful to consider what the statistics say.
 For example, it is not uncommon for mental health and substance abuse issues to co-occur in this population.
 As illustration, here are some quick statistics about firefighters, EMTs, and police officers...